davidgf/contract-management-system/README.md

 This backend exercise involves building a Node.js/Express.js app that will serve a REST API.
 We imagine you should spend around 3 hours at implement this feature.

+## Developer notes

+A simple frontend to test the API was included in the project.
+After starting the application, you can open `http://localhost:3001/docs` in your web browser to visit the interactive OpenApi specification of this API.

 ## Data Models